 An employee handbook serves as a document covering the rules and conduct expected of your employees.
 It’s a reference for questions that workers may have about your business expectations and key policies, such as benefits, dress code, and work schedules.
 The easiest way to create one is to start with an employee handbook template.

-Disclaimer: Policies and the specific wording within your employee handbook can have legal ramifications for your business.
-We recommend that you consult with an attorney before finalizing your employee manual to ensure it complies with all federal, state, and local labor laws.
+Disclaimer: Since policies and the specific wording within your employee handbook can have legal ramifications for your business, we also recommend that you consult with an attorney before finalizing your employee manual.

 How an Employee Handbook Is Used

 In general, an employee handbook is provided to the employee on their first day at work, either as part of orientation or as a take-home document to review.
 It’s a non-legally binding company communication that clarifies expectations and benefits for your employees in plain language.

 Most include information so that employees know what benefits and perks they get, such as time off for sick leave, or PTO.
 In fact, specific policies included within an employee handbook may be used to defend your business against legal action, such as a wrongful termination lawsuit.